miklevin/MikeLev.in/api.md

 ID: cook_cache, Name: Chef's Cache
 ```

-Rationale: Listing fields for a given collection is essential for understanding the data structure and available attributes in a Botify dataset.
+**Rationale**: Listing fields for a given collection is essential for understanding the data structure and available attributes in a Botify dataset.
 By querying the field IDs and names, this function enables developers to identify key data points like URLs, content elements, or performance metrics.
 With playful, culinary-inspired field names, the example output keeps things lighthearted while still illustrating the diversity of fields.
 This approach helps in reviewing metadata without exposing real client information, making it ideal for testing and teaching contexts where structure matters more than content specificity.

 # Get Pagetypes: How To Get the Unfiltered URL Counts by Pagetype for a Specific Analysis